Conquering Christmas: Tips To Combat The Busy Festive Period

 5. Oh, and leave that big handbag at home.
 Only bring out the essentials with you.
 No one needs extra physical weight when hauling gifts around the mall!

 5. Hold On To Your Rituals

 Make sure that you also make time for yourself.
 It may seem impossible during the busy period, but you can find the odd moment of peace; whether it is during that much-needed shower or a quiet moment before bed.
 Getting in a few moments of self-care and pampering can do wonders for your body and mind during periods of stress.
-Why not head to bed half an hour earlier and treat yourself to a skin-nourishing Face Mask, helping your skin get that extra boost of moisture during the festive time.
 Remember, you are important, and your rituals can help you keep balanced and level headed.